seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

-I think of the tiles themselves as the major components of some architected piece of software, and the silhouette as how the whole architecture appears holistically.

-Thus it was that I found myself with a software architecture resembling the first configuration...
+And so it was that I found myself with a software architecture resembling the first configuration...

 <p class="svg-container">
   <svg